Chapter 4: A Futile Chore

 Footnote: Barriers: Global Polarisation of Skills

-Throughout the world, levels of education are equalising much faster than the values of national currencies.
-As a result, top skills are polarising into the poorer countries, leaving millions of highly skilled people in the richer countries to face a bleak future of increasing unemployment and hardship.
+Throughout the world, education levels are equalising much faster than the values of national currencies.
+As a result, top skills are polarising into the poorer countries, leaving millions of highly qualified people in the richer countries to face a bleak future of unemployment and hardship.

 The Mist Has Risen

 Before the early 1980s, our somewhat parochial market was protected from extreme foreign competition by the mists of time, distance and cultural difference.
 Since then, the dramatic advance in telecommunications and transport technologies, coupled with our government's fanatical pursuit of free-market principles, have lifted those mists and laid bare our home market to the world.